My site’s moved CMS and servers. If you spot a problem, let me know.

 Biography

-Andy Clarke is a well-known digital designer, speaker, and writer, based in the Republic of Wales.
-His designs have helped companies around the world to increase their sales pipeline and revenue, and charities to increase the amount they receive through donations.
+Andy Clarke is a pioneering website designer, speaker, and writer, based in Cymru/Wales.
 Andy founded Stuff & Nonsense, one of the best-known digital design studios, where he designed for Disney Store UK, Greenpeace, SunLife, and WWF.
-He’s written popular books on website design and development including ‘Art Direction for the Web,’ ‘Hardboiled Web Design,’ and ‘Transcending CSS.’
+He’s written popular books on website design and development including ‘Art Direction for the Web<,’ ‘Hardboiled Web Design,’ and ‘Transcending CSS.’